-You'll have free time to explore the quaint port town of Ushuaia, and also (when flight schedules allow) a tour of Tierra del Fuego National Park, which is included in the Charter Flight & Hotel Package.
+In Ushuaia your mandatory transfer package will provide some free time to explore this quaint port town, and also (when flight schedules allow) a tour of Tierra del Fuego National Park.
 Note: The tour (if available) may take place on either the embarkation or disembarkation day.